TN 28 (01-17)

-Locate all cases pending at ODAR with a 501 Case Flag annotated, “Special Case Processing - United States v.
-Windsor,” as well as all same-sex marriage-related cases previously on hold at ODAR according to instructions in the Hearings, Appeals, and Litigation Law manual (HALLEX).
+Locate all cases pending at OHO with a 501 Case Flag annotated, “Special Case Processing - United States v.
+Windsor,” as well as all same-sex marriage-related cases previously on hold at OHO according to instructions in the Hearings, Appeals, and Litigation Law manual (HALLEX).

 Locate all cases forwarded to OMHA according to instructions in GN 03108.210.